-In collaboration with Maine Cancer Foundation, MDR developed a survey instrument to facilitate data collection.
+MCF and MDR developed a survey instrument to facilitate data collection.
 The survey was designed and programmed to ask questions that are relevant to each grant type; questions were based on the activities and outcomes specific to that area's logic model.
 The goal was to collect information from grantees on their actions and outcomes, using the logic model to estimate longer-term outcomes based on the established evidence-based literature that each set of programs was based on.
+Note that the survey is modified slightly year-to-year to ensure that it reflects changes to MCF's grantmaking and new areas of focus (such as grants that cover multiple types of cancer in 2023).

 All surveys were completed on MDR's Voxco survey software.
-MDR sent a link to the survey via email to 59 grantees and followed up with those who did not provide information within four weeks.
-Data collection took place from November 2021 through February 2022.
-A total of 46 grantees completed the survey.
+MDR sent a link to the survey via email to 107 grantees and followed up with those who did not provide information within four-six weeks.
+Data collection took place from December 2023 through March 2024.
+A total of 73 grantees completed the survey.

-To supplement survey data collection, Maine Cancer Foundation provided MDR with all previous evaluation data and documentation that was collected.
+To supplement survey data collection, MCF provided MDR with all previous evaluation data and documentation that was collected.
 The data that grantees provide related to their activities (such as the number of patients that received colorectal cancer screening as a result of the intervention) to be used in the analysis to estimate or model impact and cost-effectiveness.